Deep Learning in steganography and steganalysis from 2015 to 2018

-In December 2017 (GSIVAT; \cite{HayesNIPS2017_3players}), and September 2018 (HiDDeN; \cite {ZhuECCV2018_3players}), two different teams from the machine learning community proposed, in NIPS'2017, then in ECCV'2018, to achieve a {\it strategic embedding} thanks to 3 CNNs, iteratively updated, who play the role of Alice-agent, Bob-agent, and agent Eve-agent.
-These two articles overfly the concepts of the 3-players game, and their assertions are wrong, mainly because the concept of security and its evaluation are not correctly handled.
-If one places oneself in the standard framework to evaluate the empirical security of an embedding algorithm, that is to say with a clairvoyant Eve, the two approaches are very detectable.
-The significant issues with those two papers are first, neither of the two approaches uses a stego-key; it is equivalent to always use the same key, and it leads to very detectable schemes \cite{Pibre2016}, second, there is no discretization of pixels values issued from Alice-agent, third, the computational complexity due to the use of fully connected blocks leads to un-practical approaches, and fourthly, the security evaluation is not done with a state-of-the-art steganalyzer.
+In December 2017 (GSIVAT; \cite{HayesNIPS2017_3players}), and in September 2018 (HiDDeN; \cite {ZhuECCV2018_3players}), two different teams from the machine learning community proposed, in NIPS'2017, then in ECCV'2018, to achieve {\it strategic embedding} thanks to 3 CNNs, iteratively updated, who play the role of Agent-Alice, Agent-Bob, and agent Agent-Eve.
+These two articles do not rigorously define the concept of the 3-player game, and there are erroneous assertions, mainly because the security and its evaluation are not correctly handled.
+If we place ourself in the standard framework to evaluate the empirical security of an embedding algorithm, that is to say with a clairvoyant Eve, the two approaches are very detectable.
+The most significant issues with these two papers are first, neither of the two approaches uses a stego-key; which is the equivalent to always using the same key, and it leads to very detectable schemes \cite{Pibre2016}, second, there is no discretization of pixel values issued from Agent-Alice, third, the computational complexity, due to the use of fully connected blocks, leads to un-practical approaches, and fourthly, the security evaluation is not carried out with a state-of-the-art steganalyzer.